-The project applicant has prepared an Odor Control Plan and Vector Control Plan in accordance with ACO Chapter 18.64.060(C)(8).
+The project applicant has prepared a Vector Control Plan in accordance with ACO Chapter 18.64.060(C)(8).
+An Odor Control Plan will be required for the proposed facility operations.
 As part of the Odor Control Plan, the dairy operator will provide a point of contact to residents within the windshed of the dairy should nuisance odors occur.
 The dairy operator will respond to neighbors who are adversely affected by odors and take corrective action.